sqlparser/sqlflow_public/api/sqlflow-job-api-tutorial.md

   **Note:**
    > If you want to get table to table relation, please add option -F "tableToTable=true"
+   > If you want to change csv delimiter, please add option -F "delimiter=<delimiter char>"

  * 3.3 Export data lineage in graphml format, you can view the lineage graph at yEd Graph Editor